 Granularity

 Depending on the game style, a game session might take several hours or days to be completed.
-This makes the size of the provenance graph to be overwhelming for the analysis stage, even when making pre-filtering during the generation of the game flow log.
+This makes the size of the provenance graph overwhelming, even when making pre-filtering during the generation of the game flow log.
 One way to avoid such situations is to show the provenance graph with some filters selected instead of its full extension.
-For example, before showing the graph to the user, it is possible to use collapses to reduce the graph’s size.
+For example, before showing the graph to the user, it is possible to collapses less relevant vertices to reduce the graph’s size.
 For instance, combats stages can be identified and collapsed into a single vertex for each instance.
 Places visited in the game can also be collapsed into a single vertex, containing all interactions made in that location.
-It is also possible to have collapses inside collapses.
+It is also possible to collapse collapsed vertices.
 In this case, a collapsed combat inside a collapsed area visited by the player may contain other actions aside from the combat, such as interactions with the ambient.
 This gives an impression of a map from the player’s journey, showing vertices for each location visited by the player, while allowing the developer to expand only the situations he desires to analyze.

 In our implementation it is also possible to go beyond that.
 Instead of collapsing all combats and locations, filters can be used to decide which combats or locations were not relevant to the story, or had no noticeable impact in the player’s journey, while keeping important events visible to the developer.
 This is possible because provenance is analyzed from the present to the past.
 This way, combats outcomes are known and can be used to decide if they are relevant or not.
 If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one vertex representing the combat with the enemy.
 However, if the combat was challenging or the player lost, it may be interesting to display all actions for a correct analysis, allowing the player to identify important facts that influenced the combat outcome.
+Note that this type of filter is heavily dependable of the game context, so a specific set of filters should be implemented for each individual game.

 Currently, Proof Viewer does not provide inference for the user, only the means necessary to infer.
-The game developers will need to create their own inference rules customized to their games, such as clustering sequences of actions and identifying irrelevant sections that can be omitted during the graph visualization.
+The game developers need to create their own inference rules customized to their games, such as clustering sequences of actions and identifying irrelevant sections that can be omitted during the graph visualization.
 Providing a generic inference strategy is a future work.
 To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
 This type of decision making also involves other areas of research [19–23].

 Using Provenance in a Game

-We instantiated this provenance analysis infrastructure, which uses the proposed framework presented in [2] and described at section 4, in a Software Engineering educational strategy game named SDM (Software Development Manager) [24].
+We instantiated this provenance analysis infrastructure, which uses the proposed framework presented in [2] and described in section 4, in a Software Engineering educational strategy game named SDM (Software Development Manager) [24].
 The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in the software development process.
-Thus, the adoption of provenance becomes an important instrument to better support knowledge acquisition, allowing the possibility of tracking mistakes made during a game session or identifying game mechanics that requires tinkering.
+Thus, the adoption of provenance becomes an important instrument to better support knowledge acquisition, allowing tracking mistakes made during a game session or identifying game mechanics that requires tinkering.